mockturtl/cinnamon-applet-vbox-launcher/README.md

-Vbox Launcher applet
+VM Launcher applet
 ====================

-Simple Cinnamon applet to launch Virtualbox virtual machines directly from the panel.
+Launch virtual machines directly from the panel.

 Requirements
 ------------

-- Virtualbox
+- Virtualbox or VMware Player
 - [Cinnamon](https://github.com/linuxmint/Cinnamon) 1.8+

 For compatibility with Cinnamon 1.7 or earlier, use the [original](https://github.com/andreadec/cinnamon-applet-vbox-launcher) version.